mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 }
 </pre>

-Notice how we build more complex serialization primitives built on top of the primitives we're already created.
+Notice how we are able to build more complex serialization using the serialization primitives we're already created.
 You can easily extend the serialization to support any type you need.

 ## Serializing Strings and Arrays

 What if you need to serialize a string over the network?

 Is it a good idea to send a string over the network with null termination?
 Not really.
 You're just asking for trouble!
-Instead, treat the string as an array of bytes with length prefixed.
-Therefore, in order to send a string over the network, we have to work out how to efficiently send an array of bytes.
+Instead, serialize the string as an array of bytes with length prefixed.
+Therefore, in order to send a string over the network, we have to work out how to send an array of bytes.

-First observation: why waste effort bitpacking an array of bytes into your bit stream just so they are randomly shifted by shifted by [0,7] bits?
+First observation.
+Why waste effort bitpacking an array of bytes into your bit stream just so they are randomly shifted by [0,7] bits?
 Why not just align to byte so you can memcpy the array of bytes directly into the packet?
 In theory, this should be much faster than bitpacking one byte at a time.

-To align a bitstream to byte just work out your current bit index in the stream and how many bits are left to write until the current bit number in the bit stream divides evenly into 8, then insert that number of padding bits.
+To align a bitstream just work out your current bit index in the stream and how many bits of padding are needed until the current bit index divides evenly into 8, then insert that number of padding bits.

 For bonus points, pad up with zero bits to add entropy so that on read you can verify that yes, you are reading a byte align and yes, it is indeed padded up with zero bits to the next whole byte bit index.
 If a non-zero bit is discovered in the pad bits, _abort serialize read and discard the packet_.